pacs-course/pacs-examples/Examples/CONTENT.md

   * `NewtonSolver` Solving F(x)=0.
 It supports Newton but also quasi-Newton shemes.
 Indeed it is very general. **Note** The use of a `callbak`, a technique to allow getting information on the internal state of a class, when needed.
 A complete and working example.
   * `OneDMesh`.
 A class for 1D meshes.
 Build with a structure that wants to mimic what you may have also in 2 o 3D meshes.
 It also implements an algorithm for non-uniform meshes, by specifying a spacing function.
   * `QuadratureRule/` Classes and techniques for numerical integration of univariate function.
 Offers also  exampled of dynamic loading of polymorphism, clonable classes, dynamic loading of libraries, decorator design pattern, templates.
 A complete and working example.
   * `Regression`.
-An example of univariate regression.
+An example of univariate linear regression.
 You can chose different polynomial models.
+At the moment only least square fitting is implemented.
   * `RKFSolver` Class template for explicit Runge Kutta embedded schemes for scalar ordinary differential equation (Cauchy problem).
 Support scalar, vectorial and matricial systems.
 Highly expandable.
 A complete and working example.